-FIGURE 95 COMPONENTS RELATED TO THE BACKEND ORCHESTRATION
+FIGURE 90 COMPONENTS RELATED TO THE BACKEND ORCHESTRATION

 Kubernetes deployments are done using YAML files in the specific format required by Kubernetes.
 Deployment specifies application additionally if components need to expose API additional resources are required for inner API or API which can be accessed outside of Kubernetes.
-FIGURE 96 and FIGURE 97 depict an example of Kubernetes Deployment and Service resources YAML files.
-The deployment file specifies the namespace in which the application is going to be deployed, as well as, how many replicas of the pod should be running, which image to use to build container and how much resources allocated to it.
-The service file specifies the way of how to expose a pod outside of the cluster.